shmercer/pairwiseLLM/cran-comments.md

   - R 4.5.2
   - `R CMD check --as-cran` runs cleanly with no errors, warnings, or notes.

-- **GitHub Actions CI**, using `.github/workflows/R-CMD-check.yaml`
+- **GitHub Actions**, using `.github/workflows/R-CMD-check.yaml`
   - **ubuntu-latest**, R release
   - **ubuntu-latest**, R devel
   - **windows-latest**, R release
   - **macos-latest**, R release
-  - All CI jobs complete successfully with: 0 errors or warnings.
+  - All jobs complete successfully with: 0 errors or warnings.

 - `devtools::check_win_devel()`
   - No errors or warnings.
 Still a note about misspelled words (addressed in